kubpi/bike-rental-website/README.md

 ```

 ## Technologies used
-The application is built using the React framework with React-Bootstrap and Tailwind CSS for styling.
+The application is built using the React with React-Bootstrap and Tailwind CSS for styling.

 ## Resources